vincent-pava/vincent-pava/README.md

-- 👋 Hi, I’m Vincent Papegay-Vallet, a computer science and applied mathematics postgraduate student at Télécom Paris in France 🇫🇷 (@vincent-pava).
+- 👋 Hi, I’m Vincent Papegay-Vallet, a computer science and applied mathematics postgraduate student at Télécom Paris 🇫🇷 (@vincent-pava).

-- 👀 This Github contains personal projects, lab sessions projects and school projects.

-- 📫 How to reach me vincent@papegay-vallet.fr
+- 📫 How to reach me : vincent@papegay-vallet.fr

 <!---